Caleb Downs: College career

 Downs committed to Alabama on July 27, 2022.
 He chose Alabama over Clemson, Georgia, Notre Dame and Ohio State.
 In his debut, he led the team in tackles with eight.
 At the conclusion of his freshman season Downs was named the SEC Freshman of the Year.
 Following the retirement of Nick Saban, he transferred to Ohio State.
 In Ohio State's 38–15 win over No. 5 Indiana, Downs returned a punt 79 yards for a touchdown.
-At the conclusion of the 2024 season Downs was named an unanimous All-American.
+At the conclusion of the 2024 season Downs was named a unanimous All-American.
+On January 7, 2026, he declared for the 2026 NFL draft.

 Off the field, Downs has been noted as one of the most prominent athletes in the "Name, Image, and Likeness" (NIL) era.
 He has secured several major endorsement deals, including a partnership with activewear brand Rhoback and an exclusive deal with trading card company Panini America.

-He also utilizes the fan-engagement platform RallyFuel to connect with his fanbase.
+Professional career

+Downs was selected by the Dallas Cowboys in the first round, with the 11th overall pick, of the 2026 NFL draft.
+On May 1, 2026, he signed a four-year, $28.9 million contract with the Cowboys that included a $17.5 million signing bonus.